 Gift Acceptance Policy

-This Policy represents the policy of ARTsmart, INC. (the “Organization”) governing the solicitation and acceptance of gifts by the Organization.
+This Policy represents the policy of ARTsmart (the “Organization”) governing the solicitation and acceptance of gifts by the Organization.

-The Organization shall seek the advice of legal counsel in matters relating to acceptance of gifts when Review by legal counsel is recommended for:
+The Organization shall seek the advice of legal counsel in matters relating to the acceptance of the following types of gifts:

 1. Closely held stock transfers that are subject to restrictions or buy-sell agreements;